 2. Cinematic Style

 For this cinematic style, we recommend the SIRUI AURORA Series 85mm F1.4 Full-Frame Autofocus Lens with its 85mm focal length.
-It delivers an exceptional bokeh that draws attention to subjects and isolates objects even in low light.
+It delivers exceptional bokeh that draws attention to subjects and isolates objects even in low light.

-You can also expand your kit with 35mm and 50mm focal lengths to enable versatile storytelling where no subject isolation is needed.
+You can also expand your kit with 35mm and 50mm focal lengths to enable versatile storytelling where no object isolation is needed.
 Combine all focal lengths during shooting to create a unique, creative mix for cinematic storytelling.

 3. Storytelling Style: